-These unaudited condensed consolidated interim financial statements include the accounts of the Company and its wholly-owned subsidiaries, 8110131 Canada Inc., Nolava Minerals Inc. ("Nolava"), and Avalon Rare Metals Ltd. ("ARML").
+These unaudited condensed consolidated interim financial statements include the accounts of the Company and its wholly-owned subsidiaries, 8110131 Canada Inc., Avalon Lithium Inc.("ALI"), Nolava Minerals Inc. ("Nolava"), and Avalon Rare Metals Ltd. ("ARML").
 Nolava and ARML are incorporated in the United States of America ("USA").

-ARML has not carried on any significant operations since its inception.
+ARML and ALI have not carried on any significant operations since their inceptions.
 During the year ended August 31, 2012, 8110131 Canada Inc. acquired certain net smelter returns ("NSR") royalty interests in the Company's properties which were held by third parties.
 Nolava had held certain mining claims in Utah, USA and had conducted exploration work on those mining claims during fiscal year 2011 to fiscal year 2014.
 All intercompany transactions and balances have been eliminated on consolidation of the accounts.